 Indus Motors Company (IMC) recently launched a series of ads on social media highlighting various features of their flagship Toyota Corolla Altis Grande sedan.

-One of the ads is captioned “Boys will be Boys” and it’s the one that tops the list of non-professionalism and conveyed a rather irresponsible message to the audience.
+One of the ads is captioned “Boys will be Boys” and it’s the one that tops the list of non-professionalism and conveys a rather irresponsible message to the audience.

 Related: The Mitsubishi Grand Lancer Continues to Rule the East

-And something that was hard to digest happened, not only that the Altis beat the Evo, the latter slips on a wet bend while Altis due to its VSC system cornered perfectly.
+And then something that was hard to digest happened, not only that the Altis beat the Evo, but the latter slipped on a wet bend while the Altis due to its VSC system cornered perfectly.
 The Evo catches the father and son when they already had their refreshment towards the end of the commercial.

-There are several reasons for which the ad is being bashed on social media, and rightly so.
+There are several reasons why the ad is being bashed on social media, and rightly so.
 First, the selection of the opponent vehicle was incorrect.
-I don’t know what IMC was trying to prove showing a 2017 Corolla racing with a 20 year old Mitsubishi.
+I don’t know what IMC was trying to prove by showing a 2017 Corolla racing with a 20-year-old Mitsubishi.

-It would have made more sense if they have used their own 9th generation Corolla instead of the Evo, since the 9th gen was best known for its instability and unpredictable braking capabilities.
+It would have made more sense if they had used their own 9th generation Corolla instead of the Evo since the 9th gen was best known for its instability and unpredictable braking capabilities.

-The most undesirable aspect of the ad was that it promotes street racing.
+The most undesirable aspect of the ad was that it promoted street racing.
 You don’t really want IMC to tell us that the Grande is meant for racing with street boys on public roads.
-That is something very unprofessional on part of Indus Motors.
+That is something very unprofessional on the part of Indus Motors.

 Related: Toyota Claims ‘World’s Fastest SUV’ Title

-The 2017 Altis Grande facelift comes with Paddle Shifters, 7-speed CVT-i Transmission, Sequential Shifting and a Sport Mode that simply alters CVT-i control for a more responsive and direct feel.
-It’s not the Sport mode of a Lamborghini that adjust the suspension, throttle and steering response when activated so please BE ADVISED that the 1.8 liter Altis is NOT a sports car.
+The 2017 Altis Grande facelift comes with Paddle Shifters, 7-speed CVT-i Transmission, Sequential Shifting, and a Sport Mode that simply alters CVT-i control for a more responsive and direct feel.
+It’s not the Sport mode of a Lamborghini that adjusts the suspension, throttle, and steering response when activated so please BE ADVISED that the 1.8 liter Altis is NOT a sports car.

 A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
 An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com